Stockholm+50 & Geneva

 - Achieving a sustainable and inclusive recovery from the COVID-19 pandemic

 - Accelerating the implementation of the environmental dimension of Sustainable Development in the context of the Decade of Action

-The Geneva Environment Network and partners will organize a series of events in support of Stockholm+50, showcasing how the Geneva communities contribute to environmental governance and the ambitions developed at this major global conference.
+The Geneva Environment Network and partners are organizing a series of events in support of Stockholm+50, showcasing how the Geneva communities contribute to environmental governance and the ambitions developed at this major global conference.

 The 1972 Stockholm Conference was a critical milestone for environmental governance, as it was the first world conference to make the environment a major issue.
 It resulted in the adoption of the Declaration of the United Nations Conference on the Human Environment, most commonly known as the Stockholm Declaration.
 The conference also concluded in the establishment of the UN Environment Programme, which celebrates its 50th anniversary in 2022.

 Formulated jointly by industrialized and developing countries, the Stockholm declaration recognizes that humans have achieved an unprecedented power to transform their environment with major impacts on human well being and economic development.
 Through this document, countries acknowledge the need for a common outlook to inspire and guide the peoples of the world in the preservation and enhancement of the human environment.
 It contains 26 principles on the relationship between human development and the environment, which may be regarded as one of the foundation stones of the international policy that would come to be known as «sustainable development».
 The declaration is often seen as the first step toward the development of international environmental law, recognizing the importance of a healthy environment for people.